dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 in your response to ideas outside those you accept as “real” or “proven”.

-...
-After all, all the boundaries of the common era's accepted knowledge are *unproven*: this transends to **diffeomorphic epistemology** -- i.e. what is the shape of the body of knowledge, as the common person perceived rational, impending contributions to the body of knowledge.
+If everything just beyond the boundaries of accepted knowledge is *unproven*, then how does one definitively rationalize about futures still disjointed from the present?
+Conceptualizing the barborous regions just beyond this boundary and strategizing about the potential futures that evaporate compared to those that crystalize -- that is **diffeomorphic epistemology** -- i.e. what is the shape of the body of knowledge, as either a common person or erudite would perceive to be rational, and how does that shape change upon revelation of impending contributions to the body of knowledge.
 Diffeomorphic epistemology is what you get when you combine the idea of a Kantian Category with Kant's work on epistemology.
+Could there have been any other era more critical for such an understanding of developmental dynamics of epistemology in the realm of science than in Kant's century?

+Which holds more possibility for change: the future, the present or the past?
+And which holds more human potential for imagination: an all-knowing future or mankind's once open road now traveled.
+Weren't fantasy and mystery more majestic when that road lay still unbounded by its certain lack of certainty?
+What is it like to be there?
+To actually be there -- do you know?
+Can you reason about lack of knowledge? **"Emulation of ancient thought is penultimate metacognition"** -- how can you know all the ways to know each thing?
+If you could restrict your mind's utilization of epistemic structures in argument, then if you ever found some alternate path leading to what was decidedly modern knowledge, what are the chances that we've all missed some paths less traveled?
+When restricted epistemic exploration is a skill you strengthen, whether intentionally or by necessity, myriad avenues begin to appear everywhere your mind takes you.

 Kant was far, far ahead of his time, perhaps from a galaxy far, far away -- yet *emblematic* of the soon-to-unfold Enlightenment.
 Upon